4th Panzer Division: Invasion of the Soviet Union

 On 5 December, the division was withdrawn and ordered to defend a stretch of front near Moscow against a Soviet winter counter-offensive.
 In a series of retreats, the division lost almost all of its tanks.
 A month later it had only 25 machines still operational.
 It withdrew to the Orel area, where the thaw halted the Soviet counter-offensive and the unit could be partially reinforced.
 Throughout 1942 it fought in the battle of Orel, a series of almost World War I-like skirmishes, assaults and counter-assaults.
-It took part in the failed battle of Kursk, after which it withdrew to the area along the Desna River.
+It took part in the failed Battle of Kursk, after which it withdrew to the area along the Desna River.
 After a series of Soviet advances, the front line was finally stabilized near Bobruysk, where the division spent the winter of 1943–1944.

 Retreat (1943–1945)

 In the spring of 1944, the division moved to the area of Kowel in occupied Poland, where it was to support Army Group South during the expected Soviet spring offensive.
-However, Operation Bagration, (started on 22 June 1944), was aimed at Army Group Centre and the division retreated with the rest of the German army.
+However, Operation Bagration, (started on 22 June 1944), was aimed at Army Group Center and the division retreated with the rest of the German army.
 Assigned to the XXXIX Panzer Corps under Gen. Karl Decker, the division withdrew to the area of Warsaw, where the Soviet advance ran out of momentum at the end of July.
-The 4th Panzer Division took part in the Battle of Radzymin (also known as the Battle of Wołomin) and on 2 August 1944, alongside the 19th Panzer Division, threw the Soviet III Tank Corps back to Wolomin.
+The 4th Panzer Division took part in the Battle of Radzymin (also known as the Battle of Wołomin) and on 2 August 1944, alongside the 19th Panzer Division, threw the Soviet III Tank Corps back to Wołomin.
 The Soviet Tank Corps suffered heavy losses and their advance halted.

 The division was then transported to northern Lithuania, where it was to support Army Group North.
 It was attached to the 3rd Panzer Army.
 The Soviet advance cut the German army group in two and the division was mostly dispersed.
 Some of its sub-units were cut off from the rest of German-held territory, along with the 16th and 18th Armies, in Livonia on the Courland Peninsula, where they supported the defense until the end of the war.
 Other units were attached to smaller, often improvised formations.